chapel-lang/chapel/util/packaging/docker/README.md

 ```

 Compile and run a Chapel program using the Docker container as a
-one-shot, so you can develop outside of the container:
+one-off, so you can develop outside of the container:
 ```
 $ echo 'writeln("Hello, world!");' > hello.chpl
 $ docker run --rm -v "$PWD":/myapp -w /myapp chapel/chapel chpl -o hello hello.chpl